alessandrocandolini/scala3.ce3.g8/README.md

 * ~the CI is relying on `g8test`, unfortunately this does not easily detect issues like ` An unexpected error occurred while processing the template.
 Check that all literal '$' are properly escaped with '\$'` due to https://github.com/foundweekends/giter8/issues/334~ DONE
 * scaffolding (to conditionally generate either a cli or a server: i often need either one or the other)
 * improve github actions pipeline
+* consider caching dependencies also in the main github action to test this repo
+* consider testing the generated github actions using something like [act](https://github.com/nektos/act) (at least a dry run)
 * ~consider using [make-g8](https://github.com/arturopala/make-it-g8)~ i've tried it in another project and didn't really help me that much

 ## Giter8 crash course